Riding the Trend or Protecting Profits | Talos Energy Inc. (TALO)

 Sponsored

-TALO currently public float of 64.82M and currently shorts hold a 7.66% ratio of that float.
-Today, the average trading volume of TALO was 1.34M shares.
+The average price from analysts is $30.20, which is $11.67 above the current price.
+TALO currently public float of 65.33M and currently shorts hold a 7.60% ratio of that float.
+Today, the average trading volume of TALO was 1.36M shares.

 TALO’s Market Performance

-TALO stocks went down by -14.05% for the week, with a monthly jump of 11.83% and a quarterly performance of 48.98%, while its annual performance rate touched 19.13%.
-The volatility ratio for the week stands at 6.93% while the volatility levels for the past 30 days are set at 5.78% for Talos Energy Inc..
-The simple moving average for the period of the last 20 days is -3.44% for TALO stocks with a simple moving average of 48.03% for the last 200 days.
+TALO stocks went down by -21.30% for the week, with a monthly drop of -12.19% and a quarterly performance of 9.40%, while its annual performance rate touched -6.34%.
+The volatility ratio for the week stands at 6.48% while the volatility levels for the past 30 days are set at 5.93% for Talos Energy Inc. The simple moving average for the period of the last 20 days is -22.80% for TALO stocks with a simple moving average of 17.68% for the last 200 days.

 Analysts’ Opinion of TALO